Nikhil29052003-nm/samsung-riscv/README.md

 Task 1:
 Install the RISC-V toolchain using the VDI link, then compile the C code using both the normal GCC compiler and the RISC-V GCC compiler to compare the results.
 Refer to the provided C-based and RISC-V lab videos for guidance on completing the task.

+Task 2:
+Using SPIKE simulation tool to verify output of the code with respect to gcc-compiler output and understanding of assmebly code calculations on register using the SPIKE.